JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 The use of an SSG essentially shifts the "heavy lifting" of rendering pages from every user request to a one-time build process.
 You get the best of both worlds: lightning-fast static pages for content and a powerful dynamic backend for interactive features.

 {{< /details >}}

+Some people claim that Django+Astro can work together with some fwk like [Djazztro](https://github.com/Bwc9876/Djazztro)

 Even some way for people to create financial driven animations for themselves.